Case Study UX/UI

 The Product

 Nomad Camp is a retailer, with both an online store and physical locations across Australia, that caters to outdoor enthusiasts and weekend adventurers.
 The brand offers a wide range of products, including footwear, hiking and outdoor clothing, fishing equipment, and 4WD accessories.
-Because of the broad range of outdoor hobbies and products they sell, Nomad Camp appeals to a wide range of potential customers.
+Due to the broad range of outdoor hobbies and products they sell, Nomad Camp appeals to a wide range of potential customers.
 The target demographic is individuals aged 17 to 75.

 Pain point icon for case studies.